For further information, please contact the site administrator.

 The truth that dare not whisper its name LYNETTE BURROWS on why the idea that IQ is hereditary is causing anguish among multiculturalists THE furore over the publication in America last week of the book The Bell Curve: Intelligence and Class Structure in American Life...read more

 Eat your nice slices LYNETTE BURROWS FASCISTS, in a strictly political sense, have always been thin on the ground in this country, but the emotional sort — those who want to force others to live according to their beliefs — are everywhere.
-Consider Mrs Bottomley...read more
+Consider Mrs Bottomley and the...read more

 Yes, we can bring back smacking Modish theories about kindness to children are invariably cruel and harmful, says LYNETTE BURROWS IT is a perfect fable for today.
 A young tearaway terrorises an elderly couple, and a policeman, called to assist them, cuffs him.
 The couple...read more

 A pornucopia of feminist banality SECOND SIGHT - SHERE HITE Behind the smut lies silliness, says LYNETTE BURROWS THE American sexologist Shere Hite has written a novel that the Times describes as a "bodice-fastener" — because it has no sex in it.
-This should...read more
+This should not...read more

 Through foreign eyes LYNETTE BURROWS CAMBRIDGE is full of foreign visitors at present, and I am teaching a clutch of them in a summer school.
 Very enjoyable it is too, and it strikes me again this year how alive and well are national stereotypes.
 It is part of our...read more

-Pity the little children who do not labour Lynette Burrows argues that girls and boys should go out to work A REPORT published last week by the Low Pay Unit, an independent research organisation, entitled The Hidden Army, revealed that 43 per cent of children aged...read more
+Pity the little children who do not labour Lynette Burrows argues that girls and boys should go out to work A REPORT published last week by the Low Pay Unit, an independent research organisation, entitled The Hidden Army, revealed that 43 per cent of children aged between...read more

 Who needs Shakespeare?
 Lynette Burrows suggests that the Prince was too much the patrician last week THERE is something about Prince Charles's speech concerning the lack of Shakespeare in the curriculum of some schools that strikes a chord.
-It is faintly reminiscent of...read more
+It is faintly reminiscent of that...read more

 The abuse of social work Dawn raids to seize children continue.
-Lynette Burrows asks who is doing the real damage THE LATEST affair involving social workers — the dawn raids, with the police in tow, on hitherto respectable families in order to seize their children and...read more
+Lynette Burrows asks who is doing the real damage THE LATEST affair involving social workers — the dawn raids, with the police in tow, on hitherto respectable families in order to seize their children and carry...read more

-Women are more equal Lynette Burrows deplores the discrimination suggested by one of last week's court cases A CASE has just ended in the Central Criminal Court which had the distinction of highlighting a significant aspect of our present culture without ever referring...read more
+Women are more equal Lynette Burrows deplores the discrimination suggested by one of last week's court cases A CASE has just ended in the Central Criminal Court which had the distinction of highlighting a significant aspect of our present culture without ever referring to...read more

 Barminess about bonking Lynette Burrows wonders why progressives are suddenly so shocked by under-age sex A REVIEW published recently by the Family Policy Studies Centre tells us that 50 per cent of all girls have had sexual intercourse before they reach 16.
 One must assume...read more

-No smacking - another fad that threatens families AS IT IS by LYNETTE BURROWS Heigh-ho! this week has been designated National No-Smacking Week by one of those ineffably self-important, ludicrous groups composed of media child-care experts who think they know what...read more
+No smacking - another fad that threatens families AS IT IS by LYNETTE BURROWS Heigh-ho! this week has been designated National No-Smacking Week by one of those ineffably self-important, ludicrous groups composed of media child-care experts who think they know what is...read more

 The cult of violence in the home by Lynette Burrows BY THE TIME he is 12 the average child will have seen 10,000 simulated deaths on television, many of them during the season of peace on earth and goodwill toward men.
 It's all part of Christmas fun, of course, along with...read more